Sheetmusic | Advanced Literature | Scores

 Elements of Music Pedagogy

-This is a new little project I'm working on, inspired by a sort of odd book by Victor Wooten (See References).
+This material is based on a sort of odd book by Victor Wooten (See References).
 In this book, Wooten's eccentric teacher talks about the elements (see his list, below).
 I've been giving my students a sort of "laundry list" of elements that one works with, in studying music, for quite some time, so this caught my attention.

 I'm fairly certain more able people than myself have already done this, and I would appreciate feedback from readers.
 Please email me if you would like to share your ideas, make corrections or comments.
 Currently, I have as the elements of music (alphabetized but in no particular order of importance):